ibm-cloud-docs/citrix-netscaler-vpx/request-subnet.md

 In most deployments, the {{site.data.keyword.vpx_full}} appliance is deployed in a reverse-proxy configuration.
 However, to configure the VPX with a forward-proxy configuration, Virtual IPs (VIPs) are needed, since the configuration will exist on a private network instead of a public one.
 {: shortdesc}

-You must open a ticket with the IBM© Cloud support team and request that a private network for your {{site.data.keyword.vpx_full}} appliance be added to your account.
+You must open a support case with the IBM© Cloud support team and request that a private network for your {{site.data.keyword.vpx_full}} appliance be added to your account.
 Note that you will require at least two private addresses, so you should request a private subnet size of at least /29.